How are childcare costs to be taken into account for tax purposes?

 • for the completion of homework.

-• You incur expenses due to
+• You incur expenses through

 • Benefits in kind, especially for the accommodation and meals of the caregiver in the household, or